Alexander Golubov

-Alexander Avraamovitch Golubov (born February 1, 1960) is a doctor of physical and mathematical sciences, professor at the University of Twente (Netherlands).
+Alexander Avraamovitch Golubov (born February 1, 1960) is a doctor of physical and mathematical sciences, associate professor at the University of Twente (Netherlands).
 He specializes in condensed matter physics with the focus on theory of electronic transport in superconducting devices.
 He made key contributions to theory of Josephson effect in novel superconducting materials and hybrid structures, and to theory of multiband superconductivity.

 Biography

 Alexander Golubov was born in Gomel, USSR in 1960.
 In 1977 he graduated from School 11 in Gomel with profile in physics and mathematics.

-In 1983 graduated from Moscow State Institute of Steels and Alloys, the Physical-Chemistry Faculty, at the Chair of theoretical physics guided by Nobel prize winner Alexey Abrikosov.
+In 1983, he graduated from Moscow State Institute of Steels and Alloys, the Physical-Chemistry Faculty, at the Chair of theoretical physics guided by Nobel prize winner Alexey Abrikosov.